Cheap Guitar Amps that sound amazing

 From personal experience and advice from others, I have a few suggestions and guitar amplifier reviews too.

-Before you leave check out the following related webpages.
+Before you leave this page on cheap guitar amps check out the following related pages.

 1. Guitar amp settings - What settings give the best sound?

-2.Electric guitar tuning - If your loud, doesn't it just make sense to be in tune?
+2.Electric guitar tuning - If you're loud, doesn't it just make sense to be in tune?
 Easy tuning tips.

 3. Buying electric guitars - How do you get the most guitar for your money?
 Some great tips on this page.